 What items do you accept?

-Almost everything medical that a person could use in their home such as: briefs, apnea machines, bedrails, blood pressure monitors, canes, commodes, crutches, cushions, diabetes monitors and strips, Ensure and other drinkable nutrition supplements, eyeglasses, gait belts, gauze, hearing aids, batteries for hearing aids, Hoyer lifts, incontinence washes and creams, ice machines, lambswool, medical tape, nebulizers, orthopedic boots, oxygen concentrators, quad canes, reachers, scales, slings, shower chairs, sock aids, tub transfer benches, wigs, walkers, rollators, wheelchairs.
+Almost everything medical that a person could use in their home such as: briefs, apnea machines, bedrails, blood pressure monitors, canes, commodes, crutches, cushions, diabetes monitors and strips, eyeglasses, gait belts, gauze, hearing aids, batteries for hearing aids, Hoyer lifts, incontinence washes and creams, ice machines, lambswool, medical tape, nebulizers, orthopedic boots, oxygen concentrators, quad canes, reachers, scales, slings, shower chairs, sock aids, tub transfer benches, wigs, walkers, rollators, wheelchairs.
 We can take short ramps at our sites but not long ramps.
 All items must be clean and sanitized.
 Supplies should be in original packaging, open packages are acceptable.
 If in doubt ask: Would I give this to my loved one to use tomorrow?
 If the answer is no we will not be able to give it to someone in need.

 What items can’t you take?

 Prescription medications and syringes cannot be accepted since we cannot redistribute them.
 We cannot redistribute liquid nutrition for tube feeding as this is a prescription item.
 Our leases do not allow us to store oxygen tanks at any of our sites.
 Very large items such as hospital beds, scooters and electric wheelchairs cannot be accepted at the sites.

 We work with Accessible Home Lift Company in Alameda, 510-521-9526.
 They are able to uninstall, pickup and deliver this equipment.
 This company may also be able to help if you have a large ramp to donate.